 Glass Reinforced Polyester (GRP) is, as the name suggests, a polyester material reinforced with the addition of glass fibre (also commonly known as fibreglass).
 The material is produced by combining thermosetting polyester resin and glass fibres under strictly controlled factory conditions.
 Glass fibres are applied into the resin with each layer of fibres facing in different directions, enabling the stiffness and strength of the finished material to be controlled.
 The effect is a strong, lightweight material that is naturally watertight.

 Hambleside Danelaw has been producing quality roofing products in the UK for over 40 years.
 We pride ourselves on producing durable and user friendly products that offer long term roofing solutions.
-Our GRP products are manufactured in our state of the art factories, here in the UK, located in Daventry and Inverness.
+Our GRP products are manufactured in our state of the art factories, here in the UK, located in Daventry.
 As a reliable manufacturer, we also offer excellent customer support after the project has finished, and an insurance backed guarantee for peace of mind.

 For a healthy roof, use GRP, a durable, versatile, lead alternative material.